 The Sustainable Agriculture Science Center at Alcalde has several projects under way.
 Below we have information and links to the most recently completed or nearly completed projects and their results.

 Evaluation of Jujube (Chinese date) fruit for adaptation in New Mexico.
 Jujube fruit is nutritious.
 It can be relied on to produce a crop every year, because it flowers late and therefore avoids late-frost crop losses common with apples, peaches, cherries, and other traditional tree fruit.

-Collaboration on further acequia system research at Alcalde, Rio Hondo, and El Rito from hydrological, ecosystem, socioeconomic, and cultural perspectives.
-Research projects investigate connections between the irrigated valleys and their associated uplands.
-In addition, these projects seek to understand and enhance the sustainability and resilience of these systems in the face of urbanization and severe drought.
+Collaboration on acequia system research at Alcalde, Rio Hondo, and El Rito from hydrological, ecosystem, socioeconomic, and cultural perspectives through a National Science Foundation grant.
+The multi-year, interdisciplinatry, and inter-institutional project investigates connections between the irrigated valleys and their associated uplands.
+A book is being written by the co-authors to provide guidance for policy makers, academics, and the people who use the ditch.

 Past Activities & Impacts

 First organically certified research acres at NMSU established at SASC in order to assist fruit, medicinal herb, and specialty crop growers interested in producing and marketing organically.
 Studies under certified organic management were carried out on organic codling moth control in apples, peach cultivar evaluation, sweet and tart cherry cultivar evaluation, plum cultivar evaluation, wine grape soil management, table grape cultivar evaluation, bramble cultivar evaluation, and native medicinal herb production.

 Relay-intercropping annual forages into sweetcorn and chile has shown that high levels of total seasonal crop production can be attained under local climatic conditions.